 - Fluid that drains from the incision causing a constant wet dressing.

-If you have any of the above symptoms, contact the Transplant Clinic, your dialysis unit, or your local emergency department (phone numbers on back page).
+If you have any of the above symptoms, contact the Access Clinic, your dialysis unit, or your local emergency department (phone numbers on back page).
 If you are scheduled for a treatment and will not be able to keep your schedule, call to let someone know.

 A scab or crust on the incision is part of the healing process.
 Do not remove the scab!
 Your stitches will be removed in two to three weeks during your dialysis treatment.
 Your doctor or nurse will arrange for this to be done.
+The sterile strips do not need to be removed.
+They will fall off when the incision is healed.

 As long as you have a fistula or graft, you should check your access every day.
 Two ways this is done are: